-- Tobacco counseling for control and prevention of oral disease. - Nutritional or diet counseling.

-Miscellaneous services, treatments, therapies, and devices

-- Cosmetic services or supplies, including cosmetic work done on dentures. - Any treatments done to fix the height or width of teeth. - Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - Services provided by any government agency. - Services or supplies that are provided to you for free. - Prescription drugs. - Lab tests or exams. - Temporomandibular joint (TMJ) services or supplies. - Devices to break habits like thumb sucking and tongue thrusting. - General anesthesia and/or intravenous (deep) sedation except when this policy says otherwise. - Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - Duplicate dentures or bridges, or any other duplicate appliance. - Repair or replacement of orthodontic appliance. - Expenses for myofunctional therapy.
+- > Counseling - Tobacco counseling for control and prevention of oral disease. - Nutritional or diet counseling. - Miscellaneous services, treatments, therapies, and devices - Cosmetic services or supplies, including cosmetic work done on dentures. - Any treatments done to fix the height or width of teeth. - Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - Services provided by any government agency. - Services or supplies that are provided to you for free. - Prescription drugs. - Laboratory tests and laboratory exams. - Temporomandibular joint (TMJ) services or supplies. - Devices to break habits like thumb sucking and tongue thrusting.

+- General anesthesia and/or intravenous (deep) sedation except when this Policy says otherwise. - Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - Duplicate dentures or bridges, or any other duplicate appliance. - Re-cement, re-bond, or repair of a fixed retainer not placed during preauthorized orthodontia treatment. - Expenses for myofunctional therapy.